magicleap/developer-portal-docs/docs/guides/arcloud/integrations/sso.md

 ## Verification

-1. Log out of the Enterprise Console.
+1. Log out of the **Enterprise Console**.
 Underneath the standard **Sign In** button should be a link to log in with your Identity Provider alias.
 1. Use the credentials for one of the users from the Identity Provider.
 1. Fill in the required user data in Keycloak to complete the process (this is required if the user does not yet exist in Keycloak and needs to be done only once).